 Thanks to its soluble fiber content, a simple bowl of oatmeal offers plenty of sustained-release energy.
 Depending on the processing and preparation of the oats, oatmeal has a low to moderate effect on your blood glucose level and insulin production.
-Eating foods high in soluble fiber such as oatmeal on a daily basis may help stabilize your blood sugar and lower your risk of type 2 diabetes, says the American Diabetes Association.
+According to Harvard Health Publishing, eating foods that score higher on the glycemic index scale can cause sharp increases in blood sugar levels.

 The process of milling grains, such as oats or wheat, removes some of their fiber content, which accelerates digestion and raises the food's GI.
 If you want to reduce the GI of your oatmeal, avoid the instant varieties and try coarser, minimally processed oats.

-Oats have a lower GI than other grains because they provide both soluble and insoluble fiber.
+Oats' glycemic index is lower than that of other grains because they provide both soluble and insoluble fiber.
 Unlike insoluble plant fiber, which does not dissolve in water, soluble fiber absorbs water and turns viscous.

 For a low-GI breakfast that includes oatmeal, add a protein such as yogurt, milk or an egg.
 Because proteins and fats do not have an immediate effect on blood glucose levels, they do not have a rating on the glycemic index.

 If you bake your own bread, you can lower its GI by replacing part of the wheat flour with oats.
 The soluble fiber in the oats will slow the digestion of the bread, reducing its effect on your blood sugar.

 If you're used to a bowl of instant oatmeal in the morning, try steel-cut oats, which may take a few minutes longer to make, but have a heartier texture and a lower GI.